svetlanamancic/Tigar_Tyres/README.md

 # Tigar Tyres Internship Project

 Below can be found a short description of the project done as a part of an internship at Tigar Tyres company, part of Michelin group.
+Some parts we're not included in the [task](./Task.pdf), but were done to improve my technical skills.

 ## Technology Stack